Amog-OS/AmogOS/README.md

 - Founder/UI Dev: Moon1789#6969 (https://moon1789.github.io/)
 - Main dev/Packager: RPiNews#0816 (https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) (I also go by https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A for those of you who see me comment on AmogOS related content and call me sussy impostor :p)
 - Graphical designer: peekatchoo#0001 (no longer helping us, but absolute chad)
-- App developer: felixisweird
 - Thanks to Linkley Steals Your Kinky 2#4642 for hosting torrents
 - Thanks to JoJo Autoboy#1931 for being our overlord
-- Thanks to the jostroOS dev team for letting us use their GH org and website to host downloads!
-- Thanks to [Phene](https://phene.dev) for hosting a [mirror](https://storage.phene.dev/amogos) and touching up this document.
 - [sUs !1!1!](https://linustechtips.com/uploads/monthly_2021_03/1647043410_LinusWindowsXP.png.52fed85d600faa323ec2fa515d1b3ff7.png)

 (Note: Discord tags and names may change)